xianlinbox/daily_practise/aws-solution-architect/service_communication.md

 Message timers let you specify an initial invisibility period for a message added to a queue.
 SQS queue depth metrics for

+## Encrypted SQS queue

+support Server-side encryption (SSE).
+Server-side encryption (SSE) lets you store the data in encrypted format in the SQS queues.
+By default, SQS encrypts all the messages in queues using SQS-managed encryption keys (SSE-SQS).

+Another option is to use the SSE-KMS, encryption with the AWS Key Management Service Key.
+You may choose a default key provided by AWS or your own Customer Manager Key (CMK).
+The KMS key that you assign to your queue must have a key policy that includes permissions for all principals that are authorized to use the queue.

 # Amazon MQ

 A manged message broker service of AWS for RabbitMQ and ActiveMQ, you can just replatform you MQ rather than refactor to use SQS.